 My poor children.
 For the last month, they’ve been bombarded with commercials telling them what I want for Father’s Day.
-They’ve offered me the following ideas – a day on a race track, aftershave, a hot air balloon ride, a remote controlled helicopter, some whisky.
+They’ve offered me the following ideas – a day on a race track, aftershave, an electric razor, a hot air balloon ride, a remote controlled helicopter, some whisky, because Manly Matters.

 None of these ideas came from me – they are not my fantasies.
 They are the fantasies that the marketing industry has managed to persuade my children that I have.
 So they offer them to me, obediently.